christophevg/christophe.vg/makes/_posts/2016-12-01-Connected-Lightbulb.md

 # Version 2 - The Prototype

 After having built version 1 using a teared down Apple USB charger, he was looking for a better solution to bring 220V down to 5V.
-He found the [HiLink ACDC 5V 3W module](https://www.aliexpress.com/store/product/Hi-Link-ac-dc-power-module-5v-3w-220v-isolated-ac-dc-converter/345286_32360232521.html).
+He found the {% include external link="https://www.aliexpress.com/store/product/Hi-Link-ac-dc-power-module-5v-3w-220v-isolated-ac-dc-converter/345286_32360232521.html" title="HiLink ACDC 5V 3W module" %}.
 Wonderful.
 So now all that was left, was once again, putting it all together.

-That's when I entered the [Open Garage](http://opengarage.org).
+That's when I entered the {% include external link="http://opengarage.org" title="Open Garage" %}.
 Since I had everything required to do just that, I offered an afternoon of my time to make a simple board with headers to fit the Photon and the HiLink and allow for attaching the 220V and the Neopixel.
 No rocket science, just a bit of fun, mostly refreshing my rusty soldering skills and Anthony had three boards, ready to be plugged in.

 {% include gallery id="gallery-v2"%}

 When we finished version 2, Anthony made a little Youtube video, showing the possibilities and outlining some of the technical components we used.
 It shows also the lamps in action, using some basic code, hosted on a web page.
-So, no mandatory proprietary app required.
+So, no mandatory proprietary app required. (note: The video isn't available anymore 😔)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/_ZPRNsgZJc8?rel=0" frameborder="0" allowfullscreen></iframe>

 # Version 3 - The Proof-of-Concept